BT London Live: Paul Carrack and The View

 All in all, the focus on the BT London Live stage seemed to be much more on Team GB than the music – which is fair enough at an event devoted to Olympic coverage and experience, but disappointing when the music seems to take second place on its own centre stage.
 We left quickly, an uplifting chorus of “WHEN I SAY TEAM, YOU SAY GB!!” ringing in our ears.

-For more information on BT London Live events, click here.
+For further information on BT London Live events visit the festival’s website here.